jekyll/jekyll/site/_posts/2016-03-10-making-it-easier-to-contribute-to-jekyll.md

 categories: [community]
 ---

-Jekyll is an open source project, built entirely by community members just like you.
+Jekyll is an open source project, built one contribution at a time by community members just like you.
 These community contributions can come in many forms beyond just writing code, from reporting an issue or suggesting a new feature to improving documentation or providing feedback on proposed changes.

 If you've been looking to get involved with the Jekyll community, but didn't know, we've recently made it easier to contribute to Jekyll in two ways: